wkliao/log_io_vol/doc/sketch_board.md

 * Constructing the metadata table
   To allow efficient searching for write requests in log datasets, we construct a metadata table of the log entries.
   Each entry of the metadata table stores the metadata of a write request.
-  The metadata includes the location of data in the file and where the data belongs to (which dataset, which part).
+  The metadata includes the block of data in the file and where the data belongs to (which dataset, which part).
   Entries are sorted based on increasing order of dataset IDs of the dataset involved.
   + Storing the metadata table as an unlimited 1-dimensional byte dataset There is only one metadata table dataset.